chryswoods/siremol.org/chryswoods.com/parallel_python/async_map.md

 and the number of workers available.

-Modify your `asyncmap.py` script and set the `chunksize` to 5 for both of the asynchronous maps for `sum` and `product`.
+Modify your `asyncmap.py` script and set the `chunksize` to 5 for both of the asynchronous maps for `add` and `product`.
 Re-run your script.
 You should see something like;